Massachusetts launches AI program for 6G testing

 While the primary focus of the AI Jumpstart project is on assisting businesses in deploying AI, the project has also been valuable in defining the training needed to student and industry engineers for this new technology.

-“We launched this programme on behalf of Massachusetts to promote the adoption and integration of AI by companies in our state, by connecting them with the researchers at Northeastern,’ said Pat Larkin, Director, Innovation Institute at MassTech.
+“We launched this program on behalf of Massachusetts to promote the adoption and integration of AI by companies in our state, by connecting them with the researchers at Northeastern,’ said Pat Larkin, Director, Innovation Institute at MassTech.
 “We’re encouraged by the progress on Keysight’s project, as it shows the direct impact of this research on advancing technology, and equally important, the relationship built with a talent development centre like Northeastern, where students gain real-world expertise working on projects like this.”

 “It is highly beneficial to have industry partners involved in mmWave and 6G wireless technology testing.
 Teaching and research are advancing to optimise and define wireless network standards and performance,” said Carey Rappaport, Northeastern University AI Jumpstart Director.
 “Keysight’s core knowledge in RF and microwave measurement science, combined with NU’s THz specialists and testbeds, inspire students to pursue relevant classes and careers and support Massachusetts industry engineers with teaching and test techniques.”